Tools Support

 How to Reduce LCL Shipping Costs

-• Optimize your packaging — Reduce carton dimensions to minimize CBM.
-Vacuum-seal soft goods, remove excess air, and use appropriately sized boxes.
-Even a few centimeters per carton can save hundreds of dollars across a large shipment.
+• Make your packing tighter — Cut carton size to shrink CBM.
+Vacuum-seal soft goods, push out excess air, and use the right-sized boxes.
+Even a few centimeters per carton can save hundreds of dollars on a large shipment.

-• Consolidate orders — Instead of shipping weekly, batch your orders monthly.
-A single 5 CBM shipment is cheaper per unit than five 1 CBM shipments due to minimum charges.
+• Group your orders — Instead of shipping weekly, batch your orders monthly.
+A single 5 CBM shipment costs less per unit than five 1 CBM shipments, due to minimum charges.

 • Ship during off-peak seasons — LCL rates spike October-December (pre-holiday) and before Chinese New Year.
 Ship in March-May or August-September for the best rates.

-• Consider FCL at the break-even point — If your LCL quote exceeds ~60-70% of an FCL price, it's often cheaper to book a 20ft container even if it's not full.
+• Consider FCL at the break-even point — If your LCL quote tops ~60-70% of an FCL price, booking a 20ft container is often cheaper.
+This holds true even if the container isn't full.

-• Use a freight forwarder with strong LCL consolidation — Forwarders with high LCL volumes get better rates from consolidators.
-Ask about their weekly LCL services on your route.
+• Use a freight forwarder with strong LCL grouping — Forwarders that move high LCL volumes get better rates from consolidators.
+Ask about their weekly LCL runs on your route.

 • Negotiate rates for regular shipments — If you ship LCL monthly on the same route, negotiate a contract rate.
 Even small commitments can unlock 10-20% savings.